Khan/engblog/src/posts/i18nize-templates.rst

 Optimizations
 -------------

-i18nize-templates takes some effort to make life easiesr for both translators and for the person marking up the files with natural language text.
+i18nize-templates takes some effort to make life easier for both translators and for the person marking up the files with natural language text.